jenpennen/jennycho/src/content/work/melodyai.md

 ### # 81% of students reported that AI significantly contributed to successful project outcomes by the end of the cycle.

 Students using AI tools reported using AI to build their problem-solving and technical skills through suggestions provided by AI.

-## Defining the Problem

-> How can Develop For Good enhance the development experience of student volunteers by leveraging AI tools and resources?

 # Research